-The first time we spoke, you asked me some questions that felt invasive.
-I didn’t want that to happen again, so I avoided you after that point.
+The first time we spoke, you asked questions that felt invasive.
+I didn’t want that to happen again, so I avoided you from then on.

 So when you said “Hi” at a party a year later and suggested we catch up, I hesitated.
 But curiosity won out.

-You still asked probing questions like “Why did you quit your job?” and “What did you think of your manager?
-I hear they don't have a great social reputation.”
+You still asked probing questions — “Why did you quit your job?” — “What did you think of your manager?
+I hear they don't have a great reputation.”

-In the past, I would have felt compelled to answer.
-But this time I just said: “Mm, I don’t want to answer that question”, “I don’t want to gossip”, and even a cheeky, “No comment :)”
+In the past, I would’ve felt compelled to answer.
+But now I just said: “Mm, I don’t want to answer that question”, “I don’t want to gossip”, and even a cheeky, “No comment :)”

 It didn’t even take effort!
 That surprised me.
-You seemed a little awkward about it, but then we just spoke about other things.
+You seemed awkward for a moment, but then we spoke about other topics.

-I realized that by avoiding you, I was protecting myself from you with physical distance.
+I realized that by avoiding you, I was protecting myself with physical distance… But instead I could protect myself with “No.”

 So simple…